Dotcom's & Cake

 Jesse James Garret

-Take the time to focus on answering who, why and what kind of cake your customers want (need).
-Quite honestly designing the cake is the easier part, but having the patience, trust, and support from everyone to answer the million questions we need to ask before we put 'batter to bowl' (or mouse to screen), is critical to the result.
+Take the time to focus on answering who your customers are, why they need a cake, and what kind of cake they want.
+Honestly, designing the cake is the easy part.
+The real challenge—and what truly matters—is having the patience, trust, and support from everyone to ask and answer the right questions before we put “batter to bowl” (or mouse to screen).
+The Elements of User Experience matter because it structures the type of questions you should be answering before moving to the next stage (a topic for another day).

 Pat Yourself on The Back